Talha114/near-realtime-datawarehouse-using-meshjoin/README.md

 # near-realtime-datawarehouse-using-meshjoin

 ## Project Overview: ##
-The project required to implement a near realtime datawarehouse.
+In this Project, I Implemented a Near Real-time Data Warehouse Prototype for METRO.
+To mimic the near real-time Data Warehouse using 10,000 Transactions from METRO Against 100 products present in Master Data.
 The schema for this project is star schema

 ![Screenshot (109)](https://user-images.githubusercontent.com/88310782/229909151-f3cc8c5f-2880-4fef-b927-e6f7d88f5383.png)